tachyons-css/tachyons/readme.md

 ## Contributing

-If you want to make a PR to change part of the css source for tachyons, make sure you make the PR on the corresponding module that can be found in the [tachyons org](http://github.com/tachyons-css/).
-Those modules get copied into the main repo so any changes you make to the css in this repo would get overridden.

-Also please read our [code of conduct](https://github.com/tachyons-css/tachyons/blob/master/code-of-conduct.md) for contributors.
+Please read our [code of conduct](https://github.com/tachyons-css/tachyons/blob/master/code-of-conduct.md) for contributors.

 ## Websites that Use Tachyons
 (if you have a project that uses Tachyons feel free to make a PR to add it to this list)